- Since 1950 -

 Upcoming Meeting:

-The next Big Mesa Board Meeting will be held on May 11, 2024 at 8 am.
+The Big Mesa Board Meeting will be held on April 12th at 9 am.

-Two Board seats will be open this year.
+Three Board seats will be open this year.
 Any MDWCA Member can submit their written desire to be placed on the Board of Directors Annual Election ballot by contacting Beate Merkert (Business Manager) by April 30th.
-You will then be requested to fill out a questionnaire on why you want to be on the board, all of which will be included on the Election Slate.
-Ballots with all candidates listed will be mailed to members prior to the Annual meeting (July 20th).
-Big Mesa’s Accounting firm, will tabulate and announce the results at the Annual meeting.
+You will then be requested to fill out a questionnaire on why you want to be on the board as well as a brief explanation of your experience, all of which will be included on the Election Slate to be posted by June 1, 2025.
+Ballots with all candidates listed will be mailed to members June 19, 2025.
+The ballots will be tabulate and announce the results at the Annual meeting July 19, 2025, at 10:00am.

 As a means to ensure the future of our cherished citizens and residents here in New Mexico, our staff and representatives work tirelessly to incorporate safety measures, training, and legislation that protects one of the most valuable commodities to date: your water.
 Furthermore, our association has become actively involved with our local communities regarding trash and waste management in both residential/household and